Starting Scuba Diving: Keeping Dive Skills Sharp

 You can also join your local dive club even if you live in a cold country.
 This does not mean you need to take up cold water diving if you don’t want to, but clubs have pool nights and weekends where you can go and practice your skills in a nice warm pool, followed up by a nice evening with fellow divers.

-An added bonus is that pool sessions are a great place to have some fun since after all, diving is supposed to be fun!
+An added bonus is those pool sessions are a great place to have some fun since, after all, diving is supposed to be fun!